vigetlabs/blendid/README.md

 GitHub Pages isn't the most robust of hosting solutions (you'll eventually run into relative path issues), but it's a great place to quickly share in-progress work, and you get it for free.

 [Divshot](https://divshot.com/) and [Surge.sh](http://surge.sh/) are a couple great alternatives for production-ready static hosting to check out, and are just as easy to deploy to.
-Where ever you're deploying to, all you need to do is `npm run gulp build:production` and transfer the contents of the `public` folder to your server however you see fit.
+Where ever you're deploying to, all you need to do is `npm run gulp production` and transfer the contents of the `public` folder to your server however you see fit.

 # Task Details
 #### JS
 ```
-gulpfile.js/tasks/webpack-development
+gulpfile.js/tasks/webpackWatch
+gulpfile.js/tasks/webpackProduction
 ```
 Modular ES6 with [Babel](http://babeljs.io/) and [Webpack](http://webpack.github.io/)